Anant/Cassandra.Toolkit/setup/setup.recommendations.md

 See [our blog post](https://blog.anant.us/cassandra-lunch-15-cassandra-backup-restoration/) for more information on backup strategies.

 Cassandra.toolkit is setup to store backups in AWS S3.
-S3 credentials get passed into Ansible using the variables `aws_access_key_id` and `aws_secret_access_key`, as described the [instructions for our backup tools](./setup.backups.md).
+S3 credentials get passed into Ansible using the variables `aws_access_key_id` and `aws_secret_access_key`, as described in the [instructions for our backup tools](./setup.backups.md).

 ## Our Recommendation: Repair
 Cassandra.toolkit recommends [Cassandra-reaper](https://github.com/thelastpickle/cassandra-reaper) and uses it by default.